 The city remained under the occupation of the Crusaders for 57 years and the Great Palace went to ruin and it was in disrepair.
 Unfortunately, there were no recourses to rebuild this majestic monument when the city was taken back finally in 1261.

-Things to See at the Museum
+Things to See in the Mosaic Museum

 Although the Great Palace was built during Emperor Constantine era, it was revived during Emperor Justinian era, the most famous Byzantine Emperor.
 Justinian ruled the empire between 527 and 565 and he expanded the palace and added the new parts that are the most well-known today.